Reefer ship: History of ship refrigeration

 In 1869, reefers were shipping beef carcasses frozen in a salt-ice mixture from Indianola, Texas, to New Orleans, Louisiana, to be served in hospitals, hotels, and restaurants.
 In 1874, shipping of frozen beef from America to London had already begun, which developed into an annual tonnage of around 10,000 ST. The insulated cargo space was cooled by ice, which was loaded on departure.
 The success of this method was limited by insulation, loading techniques, ice block size, distance and climate.

 The first attempt to ship refrigerated meat across the Pacific was made when the Northam sailed from Australia to the UK in 1876.
 The refrigeration machinery broke down en route and the cargo was lost.

+In the same 1876, French inventor Charles Tellier bought the ex-Elder-Dempster a 690 tons cargo ship Eboe and fitted a Methyl-ether refrigerating plant of his design.
+The ship was renamed Le Frigorifique and successfully imported a cargo of refrigerated meat from Argentina.
+However the machinery could be improved and in 1877 another refrigerated ship called Paraguay with a refrigerating plant improved by Ferdinand Carré was put into service on the South American run.

-In 1877, the French steamer Paraguay equipped with a Carré compression machine completed the first successful travel with its shipment of 5500 frozen muttons from Argentina arriving to France in excellent condition despite a collision that delayed the delivery for several months, thus proving the concept of refrigerated ships, if not the economics.
+Paraguay completed the first successful travel with its shipment of 5500 frozen muttons from Argentina arriving to France in excellent condition despite a collision that delayed the delivery for several months, thus proving the concept of refrigerated ships, if not the economics.
 In 1879, Strathleven, equipped with compression refrigeration, sailed successfully from Sydney to the UK with 40 tons of frozen beef and mutton as a small part of her cargo.